Natural fabric care of your sustainable clothing will extend its life and help protect the environment.

 To the Clevercare list, I’d add these suggestions from my clothing care primer:

 Just because you've worn a garment once or twice, it may not need laundering.
-If you tend to toss lightly worn clothes in the hamper out of habit, stop and reconsider if they can be worn again.
+If you tend to toss lightly worn clothes in the hamper out of habit, stop, sniff and decide if they can be worn again.
+Sometimes just a little touch-up care is needed.

 - Use a lint roller or adhesive tape to remove fuzz and pet hair on otherwise clean clothing.